Treat Williams

 Treat Williams was an acclaimed American actor who had a prolific career spanning five decades.
 He received numerous accolades, including nominations for major awards, and starred in a wide range of films and TV shows, from the musical Hair to the drama Everwood.
 Despite his passing in 2023, Treat Williams’ legacy as a versatile and respected performer will endure.

-About Treat Williams
+About the Treat Williams

 Throughout his career, Williams returned to the Broadway stage, appearing in productions of Over Here!
 (1974), Once in a Lifetime (1978), The Pirates of Penzance (1981), Love Letters (1989), and Follies (2001).